NBISweden/urdr/README.md

 cd ops-redmine
 ```

-Then follow the instructions in the project´s README.md.
+Then follow the instructions in the project's `README.md` file.

 # Setup